Skip to main content

 SEE INFOGRAPHIC: Tips for preventing the introduction of invasive alien species [PDF]

 The introduction of these species has a detrimental effect on the environment, but also on food safety, the control of diseases such as malaria and dengue fever, and on the economy.
-The IPBES estimates that in Southeast Asia alone, invasive species are responsible for the loss of $33.5 billion per year.
+The Assessment Report on Invasive Alien Species and their Management (IPBES, 2023) estimates that the annual global cost resulting from the presence of invasive alien species has quadrupled since the 1970s, reaching $423 billion.

-This harm could be largely avoided or mitigated by applying a diversified strategy that takes into account the following points:
+The damage they cause could be largely prevented or mitigated through a diversified strategy that takes the following points into account:

 • Legislation to prohibit imports of exotic species.